Helping children deal with divorce or separation

 If a parent feels they are being unfairly denied contact, they may consider seeking legal advice.

 Grandparents have no automatic rights to have contact with a child after a family break-up.
 However, agreements can usually be reached with the parents.

-If this doesn't happen, contact the Grandparents Association, which provides support to grandparents who have been denied access.
+If this doesn't happen, contact Grandparents Plus, which provides support to grandparents who have been denied access.